Hyperbaric Medicine at Long Beach Memorial - Long Beach, California

 Emergency care is available 24 hours-a-day.

-Over the past 35 years, we have provided hyperbaric oxygen treatments to more than 20,000 patients.
+Over many decades, we have provided hyperbaric oxygen treatments to more than 20,000 patients.
 We provide hyperbaric oxygen treatments to adults and children in Los Angeles County and Orange County, California on an inpatient or outpatient basis seven-days-a-week.

 Emergency care is available 24 hours-a-day.